Machine Learning Who to Nudge: Causal vs Predictive Targeting in a Field Experiment on Student Financial Aid Renewal: Introduction

 Until recently, there was little empirical evidence about the relative performance of predictive and causal targeting.
-An early article to do so is \cite{Ascarza2018-md}, which studies the effect of a customer retention program on reducing churn in two field experiments and shows that targeting based on predicted churn performs considerably worse than targeting based on estimated treatment effects.
-A few subsequent studies in marketing have similar findings \citep[e.g.][]{devriendt2021you}, where targeting based on treatment effects is referred to as ``uplift modeling.''
+An early article to do so is \cite{Ascarza2018-md}, which shows that targeting a customer retention program based on predicted churn performs considerably worse than targeting based on estimated treatment effects.
+Subsequent studies in marketing have similar findings \citep[e.g.][]{devriendt2021you}.
 Like us, \cite{fernandez2022causal} compares targeting by negative and positive baseline to causal targeting, and shows that the former can be beneficial when causal targeting is noisy.
-The topic has also recently gained attention in development economics, where \cite{haushofer2022targeting} considers targeting by ``impact'' (treatment effect) vs ``deprivation'' (baseline), and in medicine, where \cite{inoue2023machine} analyzes the tradeoff between ``high-risk'' and ``high-benefit'' approaches when targeting treatments for high blood pressure.
+In development economics, \cite{haushofer2022targeting} considers targeting by ``impact'' (treatment effect) vs ``deprivation'' (baseline).
+In medicine, \cite{inoue2023machine} analyzes the tradeoff between ``high-risk'' and ``high-benefit'' approaches when targeting treatments for high blood pressure.

 We also connect to a literature on behaviorally-informed nudges \citep{Sunstein2008-pr} and their empirical validation.
-In the context of student financial aid, behavioral science has informed multiple cost-effective strategies for increasing FAFSA submissions that the experiment we analyze in this article is based on. \cite{Castleman2016-tb} shows that a simple text-based intervention that encouraged FAFSA submission increased sophomore year retention by 14\%. ideas42 research at Arizona State University showed that behaviorally informed student reminder emails, which include devices to trigger loss aversion, plan making, and commitment, increased priority deadline FAFSA renewal by 11 percentage points, from 29\% to 40\% \citep{Ideas422016-ue}.
+In the context of student financial aid, \cite{Castleman2016-tb} shows that a simple text-based intervention that encouraged FAFSA submission increased sophomore year retention by 14\%. ideas42 research at Arizona State University showed that behaviorally informed student reminder emails increased priority deadline FAFSA renewal by 11 percentage points, from 29\% to 40\% \citep{Ideas422016-ue}.